srknzcn/Terminal/README.md

 ### Installation and Usage
 ```
-require srknzcn/terminal package in your composer.json file
+require srknzcn/terminal package as dev-master in your composer.json file
 ```

 #### Usage: ####